justeattakeaway/pie/apps/pie-docs/src/components/button/overview/overview.md

     do: {
         type: usageTypes.text,
         items: [
-            "Use Buttons when you need to direct the user to an action.", "When pairing Buttons, use the same sized Buttons together."
+            "Use buttons when you need to direct the user to an action.", "When pairing buttons, use the same sized buttons together.", "When multiple buttons are used within the same component or page, ensure that there is a clear hierarchy of actions."
         ]
     },
     dont: {
         type: usageTypes.text,
         items: [
-            "Only include one primary button in a page or area of UI."
+            "Don't mix button sizes when buttons are used together in a pair."
         ]
     }
 } %}